-- 1. For lecture classes, a semester credit hour consists of the equivalent of at least one (1) hour (50-minute period) per week of "seat time" in-class and two (2) hours per week of out-of-class student work for fifteen (15) weeks.
+- 1. For lecture classes, a semester credit hour consists of the equivalent of at least one (1) hour (50-minute period) per week of "seat time" in-class and two (2) hours per week of out-of- class student work for fifteen (15) weeks.
 Hence, a standard three (3) semester credit hour lecture class meets for at least forty-five (45) contact hours per semester, plus a minimum average of six (6) hours of activities outside of the classroom per week for fifteen (15) weeks. - 2.
 For laboratory classes, one (1) semester credit hour consists of the equivalent of a minimum of three (3) hours of laboratory work per week for fifteen (15) weeks. - 3.
 For Individual instruction classes, instructors should make adjustments so that the total number of hours of work required by students is equivalent to that of a traditional class that meets face-to-face. - 4.
-For classes offered in a shortened format, the hours are prorated so the classes contain the same total number of hours as if the classes were scheduled for a full fifteen 15-week semester. - 5.
-For graduate and professional students, the required academic work normally will exceed three (3) hours per credit per week.
+For classes offered in a shortened format, (e.g. mini-mesters, summer session, intersession) the hours are prorated so that the classes contain the same total number of hours (e.g. 45 contact hours for a 3 credit course) as if the classes were scheduled for a full 15-week semester.

+5. For graduate and professional students, the required academic work normally will exceed three (3) hours per credit per week.